AnuragRanjan2003/astroverse/README.md

 # astroverse

-A astrology based mobile application which connects astrologers to user directly.
+A astrology based mobile application which connects astrologers directly to user.
-Application is built useng **Flutter**.
+Application is built using **Flutter**.

 ## Features
  Read the features required from the given